numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 *dotenv* is for enabling the use of a *.env* file in the app root folder, *mongodb* is a database driver package for *nodejs*

-the `--save` argument automatically adds the dependency in the *package.json* file in addition to installing the package files into *node_modules* folder
+the `--save` option automatically adds the dependency in the *package.json* file in addition to installing the package files into *node_modules* folder

 remember to `require` the installed dependencies as per the package's documentation on the npm website - i.e.
 ```